 He concludes by saying that we are still in a mindset where we see the book as central and the electronic technology as marginal while for children this is the other way round.
 So, one way of managing this would be to put the book into electronic technology.
 Furthermore, he points that teachers should replace the black and white notion of correct/incorrect language by the recognition and acceptance that there are different styles and that each style has its own purpose.
 He says that one interesting activity to develop an awareness of appropriacy is to give students an essay and ask them to turn that into a text message or vice versa.

 Personally, I totally agree with Crystal’s counterarguments.
 Though it may be true that some teenagers transfer language appropriate to the Web into academic writings, I think they are the exception rather than the rule.
 I do believe that teenagers are intelligent enough to differentiate different styles of the language as well as the contexts in which they should use them.
 In cases where people do use too informal expressions or abbreviations in an academic context, it may be that they have never been taught to draw the appropriate distinction.
 I think that raising our students’ awareness of the existence of different styles is essential.
 In my view, schools tend to center their curriculums on the development of formal writing skills that are in most cases too detached from the learners’ daily experience.
 I do not mean that we should stop teaching how to write a letter because there are circumstances in which we may need to write one and students should be trained to do that.
 However, I think it vital to include in the curriculum genres which are closer to the adolescents’ experience such as the mail (now included in almost all textbooks) and the text message.
 Students should learn to compare and contrast the various genres available and make appropriate choices whenever they write.
+As regards Crystal's opinion about teenagers’ reading habits at present, he mentions that children do read.
+I agree with him in that they read different texts (Mind you, it was not easy to get convinced of that).
+The problem is that we belong to a generation that was for years only in contact with books: they were both sources of knowledge and pleasure as they delighted us with their many stories.
+It’s being hard to me to accept that nowadays children prefer reading e-mails, postings and comments of any kind rather than classics.

 I am convinced that children read (though not the kind of texts I would like them to) and that they are totally capable of showing discernment in the choice of the language they need to use in a particular context.
 Nevertheless, they may probably need some explicit teaching and training at using the different forms of the language appropriately.
 And this is a task that we need to tackle in our own classrooms.